massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_12_lab_ak.md

 1. On the **Application Insights** blade, in the tiles in the center of the blade, find the displayed metrics.
 Specifically, find the number of server requests that have occurred and the average server response time.

-    > **Note**: It can take up to 5 minutes for requests to appear in the Application Insights metrics charts.
+    > **Note**: It can take up to five minutes to observe requests in the Application Insights metrics charts.

 #### Review